jbhopkins/bioxtasraw/docs/source/tutorial/section2.rst

 This section will guide you through advanced processing of files in RAW.
-It includes: pair-distance distribution analysis using GNOM and BIFT methods, ambiguity assessment for shape reconstructions, 3D reconstructions with bead models and electron density, SEC-SAXS data deconvolution using singular value decomposition (SVD) and evolving factor analysis (EFA), and baseline corrections for SEC-SAXS data.
+It includes: pair-distance distribution analysis using GNOM and BIFT methods, ambiguity assessment for shape reconstructions, 3D reconstructions with bead models and electron density, aligning 3D reconstructions with PDB files, SEC-SAXS data deconvolution using singular value decomposition (SVD) and evolving factor analysis (EFA), and baseline corrections for SEC-SAXS data.
 It refers to the :ref:`RAW tutorial data <tutorialdata>`.